linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.07.2023 (announcement Linkspreed.com)
+- 👀 Have you noticed that we made a slight adjustment to our logo on https://linkspreed.com?
+Check it out now and let us know what you think! 🌟 #LogoUpdate #Rebranding 🎨 Did the new design catch your eye? 🤔

+### 25.07.2023 (announcement Linkspreed.com)
+- 🔥 Check out the new color code on https://linkspreed.com!
+We've transformed from #ffa500 to #ff914d.
+Have you noticed the changes?
+A vibrant new shade of orange! 😍🍊 What do you think of the transformation? #colorupdate

 ### 25.07.2023 (announcement Linkspreed Dash)
 - 🚀 Hey everyone!
 We're working on something super exciting called Linkspreed Dash! 🌟 It's a revolutionary tool that will change the way you browse the web! 🌐💥 Can you guess what awesome features it might have?
 Share your thoughts! 😄✨ #LinkspreedDash #WebBrowsingRevolution